DavidMertz/RegEx_Puzzles/book.md

 ['xenomorphically', 'xylology', 'xerochasy']
 ```

-Less easy ways to accomplish this include using look-ahead and
+Less easy ways to accomplish this include using lookahead and
-look-behind to find non-matching characters that must "bracket" the
+lookbehind to find non-matching characters that must "bracket" the
 actual match.
 For example:

 ```python